kulhanek/kafs-user/README.md

 is represented by one named session keyring unique for a user, which is then shared among multiple login sessions.

 ## pam-kafs-session ##
-This is a PAM module, which provides auth and session management tasks.
-This module creates AFS tokens when logged to a system.
+This is a PAM module, which creates AFS tokens when logged to a system for users with valid TGT ticket.
+Default AFS cells are taken from TheseCells and ThisCell files.

+The configuration options are as follows:
+* minimum_uid - minimum uid for which AFS tokens should be created (default: 1000)
+* shared_pag - create shared PAG (default: no)

-The configuration is possible using /etc/krb5.conf.
+The configuration can be changed using /etc/krb5.conf.
 ```bash
 [appdefaults]
     pam-kafs-session = {